 Mahomes even played for the Yokohama BayStars in the Japan Central League in the mid 1990s and for the Grand Prairie Air Hogs in the American Association in 2009.

-Naturally, Mahomes wanted his oldest son to be a baseball pitcher, but the young kid had other plans for greatness.
+Naturally, Mahomes’ father wanted his oldest son to be a baseball pitcher, but the young kid had other plans for greatness as an NFL player.

 After being a three-sport athlete at Whitehouse High School, Patrick Mahomes II committed to play football for the Texas Tech Red Raiders.
-He was also selected in the 37th round by the Detroit Tigers baseball team, but chose to play college football instead.
+He was also selected in the 37th round by the Detroit Tigers baseball team, but chose to play college football over pro baseball instead.

 That proved to be a smart decision.
 Mahomes was the backup to Davis Webb his freshman year, then tore it up for two more seasons.
 He even shattered NCAA records with 819 total yards of offense against Oklahoma and led the nation with 53 total touchdowns during his junior year.